Skip to main content

 1. Conflicts between rich consuming nations and poorer producing nations:

-There may be conflicts between oil-importing nations and oil-exporting nations when a powerful oil-importing nation deems an oil-exporting nation to have an "unacceptable" political regime; for instance, Iraq (currently) or Venezuela (potentially in the future).
+There may be conflicts between oil-importing nations and oil-exporting nations when a powerful oil-importing nation deems an oil-exporting nation to have an "unacceptable" political regime.

 2. Conflicts between consuming nations:

-China is looking for long-term oil contracts in Central Asia, the Middle East and elsewhere.
+Using their large piles of US dollars, China has been locking up long-term oil contracts in Central Asia, the Middle East and elsewhere.
 Saudi Arabia, interestingly, has given almost all of their recent long-term oil contracts to China rather than the US.
 As you can imagine, this has bothered some US-based oil companies.

 Does the Saudi action have to do with the fact that China is not currently invading one of its neighbors?
 Does it have to do with the Saudis having more faith in the Chinese economy?
 Remember that in Part 1 we talked about record levels of US debt (much of it now held by China), record US trade deficits (much of it with China), and high levels of US dependence on imported oil, resources, and manufactured products.
 There is a strange sort of dance of mutual dependence and competition playing out between China and the US, but what happens once we hit the other side of peak oil, when there is no longer enough oil to meet the demands of both economies?
 Will tensions rise?